 These are only suggestions.
 Please use your judgement when organising a healthy snack for your child.
 All children in EYFS and Key Stage One have a fresh fruit choice available at break times.

 Children should not be bringing in chocolate bars, sweets or crisps.

 Please click here for further healthy snack ideas.

-We really appreciate the support of all our parents and cares with this.
+We really appreciate the support of all our parents and carers with this.